Welcome to NoodleSync

 Recommended

-Honest and clear, with care for how it lands.
+Honest and clear, with care for how it is delivered.
 The default for most people.

 Very gentle